 When a person uses a website, makes a purchase from it or takes some other action, said action constitutes a legal transaction.
 You, the website owner, want to form a contract with the visitor to protect your rights.
-This is accomplished through terms and conditions for your website.
+You accomplish this goal through terms and conditions for your website.

 Why is this important?
 Well, consider a simple scenario.
 Let’s assume you work out of Los Angeles.
 A visitor to your site buys a product, claims it doesn’t work and decides to sue you for it.
 The visitor lives in Chicago.
 Where should the lawsuit be heard?

-If you are smart, the terms and conditions for your website should include a forum choice clause.
-This language would detail that any legal dispute could only be filed in Los Angeles and decided pursuant to California law.
+If you are smart, the terms and conditions should include a forum choice clause.
+This language would detail that any unhappy customer must file any legal dispute in Los Angeles.

 To form a contract with your site visitors, you need to use something known as a clickwrap agreement.
 This agreement is written out on a stand-alone page of the site.
 The visitor is then required to click an “I Agree” box indicating they have read and agreed to the agreement.